-Barringer, B.R., and Ireland, R.D.
-(2025).
-Entrepreneurship: Successfully Launching New Ventures (7th.
-Ed.).
-221 River Street, Hoboken, NY: Pearson Education Inc. ISBN 13: 978-0-13-809182-8.
-(Additional readings, cases, and exercises will be distributed in class).
-MyLab is NOT required in these sections.
-I recommend renting the textbook.
+Robbins, S.P., Coulter, M.A., and Long, L.K., (2025).
+Management (16th Ed.).
+221 River Street, Hoboken, NJ 07030: Pearson Education, Inc. Additional readings may be assigned by the instructor.
+(Additional videos, readings, cases, and exercises will be distributed through Canvas LMS®) MyLab is \NOT\ required.
+Rent or purchase used.

 Microsoft Office Suite® is the official software package for this class.
-You are enrolled in a College of Business class; therefore, you may obtain a free-of-charge copy of MS Office Suite at: https://aits.unt.edu/support/office365apps.
-Reset the default font to Arial for assignments in this class.
-Mac and Apple users will need to download the Respondus Lockdown browser from the Apple Store.

-Do not send me assignments in PDF, HEIC, HTML, Pages®, Word Perfect®, linked to Microsoft 365®, linked to Sharepoint.com®, linked to One Note®, linked to iCloud®, or linked to Google Docs®.
+You are enrolled in a College of Business class therefore; you may obtain a free-of-charge copy of MS Office at https://cob.unt.edu/students/microsoft-campus-licensing-agreement.
+Please do not upload assignments using PDF, HTML, HEIC, Pages®, Word Perfect®, linked to Microsoft 365®, linked to Sharepoint.com®, linked to One Note®, linked to OneDrive®, or linked to Google Docs®.